sebacipolat/FraudShield/README.md

 * Onboarding Protection

 > [!NOTE]
-> This sdk is still in development
+> This is not a real SDK just a Documentation to demostration purpose

 ## Architecture
 <img src="/FraudShield.drawio.png"/>